fareen341/Django-notes/README.md

 <a name="seventeen"><h2>2.15 Session Management in Django</h2></a><br>

 <h3>Cookie</h3>
-Cookies are text files with small pieces of data — like a username and password — that are used to identify your computer as you use a computer network.<br>
+Cookies are text files with small pieces of data — like a username and password — that are used to identify your computer as you use a computer network.
+With response we set cookie and request uto get cookie.<br>
-Example: whenever user visit amazon and made some added some product in cart, then when next time he'll visit he'll get the setting preferences he made last time plus all cart items, which is done using cookie.<br>
+Example: whenever user visit amazon and made some added some product in cart, then when next time he'll visit he'll get the setting preferences he made last time plus all cart items, which is done using cookie.<br><br>

+<b>Parameters in set_cookie</b><br>
 set_cookies(): parameters<br>
 max_age(): example: set_cookie("name","fareen",max_age=60*60*24*10)  //10 days <br>
 expires: set_cookie("name","fareen",expires=datetime.utcnow()+timedelta(days=2)) <br>